hackclub/hackclub/workshops/hcload/README.md

 ### Part 3.2: Exposing localhost via ngrok

 At the moment, files served will only be accessible over your home network.
-Since the Hackclub CDN needs to be able to make a request to your server over the internet, we'll need to expose the server over the internet.
+Since the Hack Club CDN needs to be able to make a request to your server over the internet, we'll need to expose the server over the internet.

 - Import the "ngrok" module and expose the server to the web (in `mod.ts`)